chrisant996/clink/docs/clink.md

 The `sort_id` argument is used to sort the match generators such that generators with a lower sort ids are called first.

-Here is an simple example script that checks if `text` begins with a `%` character and then uses the remained of `text` to match the names of environment variables.
+Here is an simple example script that checks if `text` begins with a `%` character and then uses the remainder of `text` to match the names of environment variables.

 ```lua
 function env_vars_match_generator(text, first, last)